r3-sharma/vrtigo-analytics/README.md

 Please contact <support@vrtigo.io> to obtain an app id for your React VR application.

+### Introduction

+Vrtigo collects and processes metrics in VR-enabled applications.
+The `vrtigo-reactvr` package allows developers to integrate Vrtigo into their React VR applications, specifically applications that display 360 video environments.

 ### Data Collection

-All head pose and analytics metrics tracking is controlled by the API functions in the table below.
-The `start`, `unpause`, `seekEnd`, and `bufferEnd` functions all require an integer representing the relative play position in milliseconds (`positionMillis`).
+All data collection and submission are controlled by the Vrtigo API functions in the table below.
+The `start`, `unpause`, `seekEnd`, and `bufferEnd` functions all require an integer representing the relative play position of the video in milliseconds (`positionMillis`).

 The `start` function, called when a video initially starts playing, additionally requires a string indicating the video being viewed